If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 WordPress updates are routine, but absolutely critical, maintenance.
 Every single release makes your site safer, faster, and keeps all your features running smoothly.
 Staying on a supported PHP version alongside current WordPress core is just as important.
 Old PHP runtimes are a favorite target for attackers and can block you from installing newer plugins and themes.

-Commit to a solid process: back up, test in staging, update, check everything, and monitor.
+Commit to a solid process by backing up your site, testing in staging, updating, checking everything, and monitoring.
 Automate what you can, and document all your decisions.

 Ready to get out of the manual update business entirely?
 Check out our secure WordPress hosting plans for automatic updates built right in, off-site backups, and real-time monitoring.
 Compare options or reach out to one of our experts through our contact form.
 Handling your updates reliably today prevents frantic emergency calls tomorrow.